MetaSys-LISBP/IsoSim/doc/scalaflux_workflow.md

 ## Create results directory

-All results will be saved in your current working directory.
-To create a subfolder (here `res_wf`) gathering all results:
+By default, results will be saved in your current working directory.
+You can also gather all results in a new folder (here `res_wf`) of a specific directory with :

 ```bash
 > wd <- "/path/to/working/directory/"